a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Select a file icon.
 Drag it over an empty space in the window.
 Without releasing the mouse button, press the Escape key.
 Verify that the drag is canceled and the icon does not move.
 * Launch DeskTop.
 Select a file icon.
 Drag it over a folder icon, which should highlight.
 Without releasing the mouse button, press the Escape key.
 Verify that the drag is canceled, the target icon is unhighlighted, and the dragged icon does not move.
 * Launch DeskTop.
 Clear selection.
 Hold both Open-Apple and Solid-Apple and start to drag a volume icon.
 Verify that the drag outline of the volume is shown.

+* Launch DeskTop.
+Open a window containing a file icon and a folder icon.
+Start dragging the file icon.
+Start dragging the file and do not release the button.
+Drag it over then off the folder icon.
+Verify the folder highlights/unhighlights.
+Drag it over then off a volume icon.
+Verify that the volume icon highlights/unhighlights.
+Drag it over the folder icon again.
+Verify that the folder highlights.

 * Repeat the following:
   * For these permutations, as the specified window area: